 Spot Game of Thrones locations in Dubrovnik

-Nick says: Dubrovnik is famous for its role as King’s Landing in the TV series Game of Thrones so obviously we recognised a few locations as we walked around the Old Town.
+Nick says: Dubrovnik is famous as King’s Landing in the TV series Game of Thrones so obviously we recognised some sights as we walked around.

 Jesuit Staircase This is a key GoT location.
 It’s the sweeping flight of stone steps that’s used as the approach for the Sept of Baelor and also the scene of Cersei’s walk of shame.